jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/careers/index.md

 **Responsibilities:**

-- Provide guidance and software support
+- Provide guidance and software support.

 - Support the administrative,
     production and human resources departments.

 - **IT Project Manager:**
   You must have a university degree,